TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning: Methodology

-Generally, a table-based reasoning model, $f_{\theta}(\cdot)$, parameterized by $\theta$, takes an input query $Q$ and a table $\mathcal{T}$ to produce a response $Y = f_{\theta}(Q, \mathcal{T})$.
-Based on this generic formulation, the nature of $Q$ and $Y$ differs depending on the specific table reasoning task: in table-based QA, $Q$ is a question and $Y$ is the answer; in table-based fact verification, $Q$ is a claim and $Y$ is its veracity label; in table summarization, $Q$ specifies the requirement and $Y$ is the summary.
-A table $\mathcal{T}$ is characterized by a caption $P$ and its contents ${T_{i,j} \mid i \leq R_T, j \leq C_T}$, where $R_T$ and $C_T$ represent the number of rows and columns, respectively.
+in table-based QA, $Q$ is a question and $Y$ is the answer; in table-based fact verification, $Q$ is a claim and $Y$ is its veracity label.
+A table $\mathcal{T}$ is characterized by a caption $P$ and its contents ${T_{i,j} \mid i \leq R_T, j \leq C_T}$, where $R_T$ and $C_T$ represent the numbers of rows and columns, respectively.
 Each cell $(i, j)$ contains data $T_{i,j}$.